ETO Logo

 • Each cluster has a set of collaboration statistics, structured as a list of country pairs with corresponding article counts.
 Each count represents the number of articles in the cluster published over the last 10 years that had at least one author from both countries in the pair.

-• Author nationality is inferred from the location of their affiliated institution.
+• Author nationality is inferred from the location of their affiliated organization.

 Intercluster citation counts